getpawprint/slate/source/includes/_medication.md

 				"type": null,
 				"schedule": null,
 				"marked_done": null,
-				"source": "inferred"
 		}
 ]
 ```

 Gets a medication for a pet.
-Medications come from two sources - the `pet_medication` table, in which case the `source` field will have the value `pet_medication`,
+Medications come from the `pet_medication` table.

+, in which case the `source` field will have the value `pet_medication`,
 or the `inferred_medication_raw` table, in which case the `source` field will have the value `inferred`.
 Inferred medications come from the output of a
 natural language processing algorithm run over the `vet_pet_history`, `vet_reminder` and `vet_invoice` tables, so they cannot be deleted.

 ### HTTP Request
-`GET /user/medications/`
+`GET /user/v2/pets/:petid/medications/`

 ## Create pet medication
 > Request example